AckerlyXu/heima/articles/backup/backup-azure-backup-sharepoint.md

     ![Online_backup_schedule](./media/backup-azure-backup-sharepoint/specify-online-backup-schedule.png)

+    >[!NOTE]
-    >[AZURE.NOTE] DPM provides a maximum of two daily backups to Azure at different times.
+    > DPM provides a maximum of two daily backups to Azure at different times.
 Azure Backup can also control the amount of WAN bandwidth that can be used for backups in peak and off-peak hours by using [Azure Backup Network Throttling](https://azure.microsoft.com/en-in/documentation/articles/backup-configure-vault/#enable-network-throttling).

 11. Depending on the backup schedule that you selected, on the **Specify Online Retention Policy** page, select the retention policy for daily, weekly, monthly, and yearly backup points.

     ![Online_retention_policy](./media/backup-azure-backup-sharepoint/specify-online-retention.png)

+    >[!NOTE]
-    >[AZURE.NOTE] DPM uses a grandfather-father-son retention scheme in which a different retention policy can be chosen for different backup points.
+    > DPM uses a grandfather-father-son retention scheme in which a different retention policy can be chosen for different backup points.

 12. Similar to disk, an initial reference point replica needs to be created in Azure.
 Select your preferred option to create an initial backup copy to Azure, and then click **Next**.